Cattle are intermediate hosts for T. saginata. Humans are infected by

 Eating cysticerci (larval form) in raw or undercooked beef

-The larvae mature in about 2 mo to adult worms that can live for several years; usually, only 1 or 2 adult worms are present.
+The larvae mature in about 2 months to adult worms that can live for several years; usually, only 1 or 2 adult worms are present.
 Adult T. saginata tapeworms are usually 4 to 12 meters in length, but can be as long as 25 meters.

-Infection occurs worldwide but especially in cattle-raising regions of the tropics and subtropics in Africa, the Middle East, Eastern Europe, Mexico, and South America.
+T. saginata infection occurs worldwide but especially in cattle-raising regions of the tropics and subtropics in Africa, the Middle East, Eastern Europe, Mexico, and South America.
 Infection is uncommon in US cattle and is monitored by federal inspection.

 Alternatively, a single 2-g dose of niclosamide (not available in the US) is given as 4 tablets (500 mg each) that are chewed one at a time and swallowed with a small amount of water.
-For children, the dose of niclosamide is 50 mg/kg once.
-Both drugs have cure rates of about 90%.
+For children, the dose of niclosamide is 50 mg/kg (maximum dose 2 g) once.